 Queens, NY - 25 minutes from Midtown

 If you’re looking for a pumpkin patch that’s accessible via subway or rideshare, try Queens County Farm Museum.
 It’s been around since 1697 which means it’s automatically spooky and will inevitably contain plaques.
-They’re open for hayrides, corn mazery, and pumpkin picking every day until 4:30pm through the end of November.
+They’re open for hayrides, corn mazery, and pumpkin picking every day until 4pm.
 Also, they have a farm store where you can buy apples from the Hudson Valley, flowers, honey, cider, and (most importantly) donuts.
-We implore you to look at their website where they detail the names of their cows.
+We implore you to look at their website where you can see lovely pictures of their alpacas.

 Field Of Terror